 1. Canadian Rule of Law:

-1. Constitutional law: The codified constitution in Canada that defines roles, powers, and structures for the federal and provincial governments.
+1. Constitutional law: The codified constitution in Canada that defines roles, powers, and structures for federal and provincial governments.

 2. Legislative law: Legislation that is enacted by provincial or federal governments in Canada.